MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 ## Create the NPS Server Authentication template

 The third and last certificate template to create is the NPS Server Authentication template.
 The NPS Server Authentication template is a simple copy of the RAS and IAS Server template secured to the NPS Server group that you created earlier in this section.

 You will configure this certificate for autoenrollment.

-**To configure the NPS Server Authentication template**
+**Procedure:**

 1. On the CA, open Certification Authority.